Free pdf ebook

 This ebook collects very positive feedback, especially from the middle and senior managers.
 Maybe because it was created based on confirmed substantive knowledge, as well as on the basis of many leadership coaching sessions, during which we worked on very specific situations at work.

-The four stages of employee readiness
+Situational Leadership - four stages of employee readiness

-According to the model of Hersey and Blanchard, a very important factor is the ability of the leader to apply different styles of leadership.
+According to the Situational Leadership model of Hersey and Blanchard, a very important factor is the ability of the leader to apply different styles of leadership.
 They also emphasize the importance of the best possible communication, which supports the effectiveness of the employee in achieving the goal.

 The leadership and management style should be adapted to the employee's readiness stage.
-Hersey and Blanchard distinguish four stages of employee readiness, which depend on both the employee's level of competence and his level of commitment.
+Hersey and Blanchard distinguish four stages of employee readiness, which depend on both the employee's level of competence and the level of commitment.

 At what stage of readiness according to Blanchard is your employee?

 As can be seen in the above model, in order to determine the level of employee readiness, it is necessary to define both his competencies (which in this model are understood as the sum of knowledge and skills) and the level of employee engagement.
 In particular, his motivation and faith in the ability to perform tasks.